abraunegg/onedrive/docs/USAGE.md

 **Note:** A number greater than '131072' is a valid value, with '104857600' being tested as an upper limit.

-### How to prevent your local disk from filling up
+### How to prevent your local disk from filling up?
 By default, the application will reserve 50MB of disk space to prevent your filesystem to run out of disk space.
 This value can be modified by adding the following to your config file:

 Example: